rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/p2p-networking.md

 :::

 :::info
-Gossip now renamed to Peer Sharing is still disabled.
+Gossip now renamed to Peer Sharing is still disabled(1.35.6).

 Relays not registered on chain will not be discovered.
 The latest topology updater detects if P2P is enabled and will disable fetching a new list.
 Continue pushing your relay to topology updater without pulling in a list from them.
 This allows you to get incoming while keeping the p2p topology file as is on unregistered relays.